LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 That took us the best part of the day, with a few actitivite thrown in the middle as well.

-Today we'll be looking to see, how much of that can be done faster with Microsoft CoPilot?
+Today we'll be looking to see, how much of that can be done faster with Microsoft Copilot?

 Fortunately, the answer is, quite a lot.

-For the right tasks, with that right prompts we can quicken a lot of those processes.
-I'll see this a lot of times throughout the day but with any action we use CoPilot for, there needs to be a human reviewing everything before it's shared.
+For the right tasks, with the right prompts we can speed up a lot of those processes.
+I'll see this a lot of times throughout the day but with any action we use Copilot for, there needs to be a human reviewing everything before it's shared.

 This hopefully speaks to the manner in which I want to approach today.

-CoPilot isn't about replacing the skills from modules 1 and 2, it's about applying them with greater speed and less effort.
+Copilot isn't about replacing the skills from modules 1 and 2, it's about applying them with greater speed and less effort.

-I appreciate in society there's a level of anxiety about AI quite broadly but CoPilot or any Large Language Model is only as trustworthy as the person who reviews their output.
+I appreciate in society there's a level of anxiety about AI quite broadly but Copilot or any Large Language Model is only as trustworthy as the person who reviews their output.
 It can and does make mistakes.

 ### What is an LLM?

-Before we dive into CoPilot, I want to just explain what AI is in this context.
+Before we dive into Copilot, I want to just explain what AI is in this context.

 I've used it before we whether it's;
-- Microsoft CoPilot
+- Microsoft Copilot
 - ChatGPT
 - Claude AI

-They're described as Large Language Model
+They're described as being Large Language Models

-- Human's learn langugage by reading, listening and generally interacting
+- Humans learn langugage by reading, listening and generally interacting
-- A LLM on the other hand learns patterns in language by processing enormous amounts of text.
+- An LLM on the other hand learns patterns in language by processing enormous amounts of text.

-If I were to ask you to answer the question: *"The capital of France is?"*, as a human, we may have learnt the answer in school, through travelling to France or my just looking at a globe.
+If I were to ask you to answer the question: *"The capital of France is?"*, as a human, we may have learnt the answer in school, through travelling to France or by just looking at a globe.

 A Large Language Model consumes vast amounts of data from texts, documents, any data it can get access to.
 Rather than storing facts like a database, it learns patterns and relationships in that data.

-If I ask CoPilot: *"Why is the sky blue?"*, the AI won't look up each word to understand what it means but it'll understand themes in the prompt like: *"why"* in the prompt *"why is the sky blue"*.
+If I ask Copilot: *"Why is the sky blue?"*, the AI won't look up each word to understand what it means but it'll understand themes in the prompt like: *"why"* in the prompt *"why is the sky blue"*.

 It'll recognise a pattern in the question and generate a response based on what it learned during training about concepts such as sky, light and colour.